 The Chief of Staff shall serve a two (2) year term of office.
 The Chief of Staff-Elect shall serve a one (1) year term from the beginning of the Medical Staff year and assume the responsibilities of the Chief of Staff at the end of that term.
-Upon completion of the two (2) year term as the Chief of Staff, he/shethe outgoing Chief of Staff shall serve one (1) year as Chief of Staff-Past and be available to serve as Acting Chief of Staff in the first year of the Chief of Staff in the second year of the Chief of Staff two-year term.
+Upon completion of the two (2) year term as the Chief of Staff, the outgoing Chief of Staff shall serve one (1) year as Chief of Staff-Past and be available to serve as Acting Chief of Staff in the first year of the Chief of Staff's two-year term.
+The Chief of Staff-Elect will be available to serve as Acting Chief of Staff in the second year of the Chief of Staff's two-year term.
 In the event that the Chief of Staff is reelected, then the Chief of Staff Past shall continue as an officer of the medical staff.